antmicro/jetson-orin-baseboard/doc/source/getting_started.md

 ### 1. Jetson SoM

 The Jetson Orin Baseboard is electrically compatible with the NVIDIA Jetson Orin NX, Jetson Orin Nano [family of SoMs](https://developer.nvidia.com/embedded/jetson-modules) including Super modes of those SoMs.
-The provided reference BSP has been developed for NVIDIA Jetson Orin NX 16GB (900-13767-0000-000) but it should work with other modules as well.

 ### 2. Power supply